SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 **Trick is:** eliminating bullsh-t jobs increases the ***real** wage*.
 That's what is important.

-This is regardless of what happens to the nominal wage (which is correlated with CPI inflation,  largely non-important metric if taken out of real wage context).
+This is regardless of what happens to the nominal wage (which is correlated with CPI inflation,  a largely non-important metric if taken out of real wage context).